abiola-ajibola/movie-listing/README.md

 ### Using Netlify
 1. Signup on Netlify, if you do not already have an account: https://app.netlify.com/signup

 2. Install Netlify cli
 ```bash
 npm install netlify-cli -g
 ```

 3. Fork the repository

-4. Login to netlify from the cli:
+4. Login to netlify from the cli
 ```bash
 netlify login
 ```
-Then follow the netlify login flow.
+5. Follow the netlify login flow

-5. Initialize a new netlify site:
+6. Initialize a new netlify site
 ```bash
 netlify init
 ```

-Choose your preferred deployment options for the app in the netlify cli
+7. Choose your preferred deployment options for the app in the netlify cli

-6. Push to the `dev` branch to deploy a development/preview app.
+8. Push to the `dev` branch to deploy a development/preview app

-7. Push to `main` branch or merge a pull request into the branch to deploy a production version.
+9. Push to `main` branch or merge a pull request into the branch to deploy a production version.

 ### Environment variables
 In the development environment create a `.env` file in the project root directory and add `API_KEY` as environment variable, the value should be your TMDB API KEY.